heathermhargreaves/Day-16-mini-project-routing/README.md

   }
 })
 ```
-* Now that are data is on the $scope of our productCtrl, head over to your productTmpl.html page and loop over $scope.productData and show the type, color, and size of the product.
+* Now that our data is on the $scope of our productCtrl, head over to your productTmpl.html page and loop over $scope.productData and show the type, color, and size of the product.
 * productTmpl.html should now look like this
 ```html
 <h1> Product Page </h1>